Brief Overview here

 Which method of Neurofeedback do you use?

--In December 2017, I was trained in the Othmer method using Cygnet and spent the following year getting experience training friends and family.
+In December 2017, I was trained in the Othmer method using Cygnet and spent the following year getting experience training friends and family.
+I completed Practicum 1 & 2 through EEG Info in September 2019.
 I participate in monthly consultation phone calls with the home office and have mentors and colleagues here in Charlotte who I regularly consult with.

 Who do you enjoy training?

--Neurofeedback can address many symptoms, however, I have preferences on the people I enjoy training.
-I have found more competency with the people I work with as a psychotherapist such as mood disorders(anxiety and depression), trauma(single-incident, chronic, or developmental), experiencing life stressors, issues with sleep and relaxation, and developing self-regulation tools.
+Neurofeedback can address many symptoms, however, I have preferences on the people I enjoy training.
+I have found the most competency with the people I work with as a psychotherapist such as mood disorders(anxiety and depression), trauma(single-incident, chronic, or developmental), experiencing life stressors, issues with sleep and relaxation, and developing self-regulation tools.
 With neurofeedback, I can aid those with the previous as well as fears, self-injury, emotional overwhelm, and focus/motivation issues.

 How does Neurofeedback training work with the other modalities you offer?